 Jet is owned by Walmart and is similar to Google Express, in that there’s no membership fee, there’s free shipping on orders over $35 (otherwise, it’s $5.99 for delivery), and you can only order non-perishable goods.
 They offer their own line of “Uniquely J” branded items (like sauces, condiments, coffee, and snacks), and have a real-time savings engine that indicates items you can add to your order to lower the total price.
 You can pay less for items you know you won’t want to return (like toilet paper or your favorite granola bars) by opting out of the free return option.
 They offer same-day delivery in select areas of New York, but you can order from anywhere in the continental U.S. if you don’t mind waiting a few days.Shop Now

 Walmart initially partnered with Uber and Lyft to deliver groceries from their stores, but that experiment ended in 2018.
-Currently, they’re working with restaurant delivery company DoorDash to deliver groceries in certain areas nationwide—but you can also order online and pick up your completed order at your convenience anywhere.
+Currently, they’re working with restaurant delivery company DoorDash to deliver groceries in certain areas nationwide—and TechCrunch just reported a new $98-per-year “Delivery Unlimited” option (with a $30 minimum order, and a monthly plan option at $12.95 per month)—but you can also order online and pick up your completed order at your convenience anywhere.
 While it may not be quite as easy as home delivery, it’s still quicker than shopping yourself, and means there’s no extra fee.
 Either way, prices are always the same as in-store, and same-day pickup service is available.Shop Now

 FreshDirect only delivers to parts of New York, New Jersey, Pennsylvania, D.C., and a few other areas (some, like the Hamptons, only seasonally), but they’re a great option if you live in one of those places.
 In addition to all the usual grocery store items like fresh vegetables, meat, dairy, dry goods, and home care supplies, they offer their own line of meals (both meal kits and fully prepared foods), as well as farmshare boxes.
 These farmshare boxes are just like what you would get if you joined a CSA, but with no long-term commitment; get fresh produce from local farms, including eggs and cheese in some areas.
 As with most other services, you can upgrade to a paid membership (see pricing tiers here) in order to get free delivery, as well as special offers and discounts.
 If you’re in Manhattan, Brooklyn, or Queens, check out their little sister service FoodKick too (it includes alcohol delivery).Shop Now